Dementia Voice: Patrick Ettenes's story

-Patrick is living with young onset dementia, he has taken part in a wide range of exciting activities with Alzheimer's Society.
-Here he shares with you how it all started.
+Patrick Ettenes is living with young-onset dementia and has got involved in a wide range of exciting activities with Alzheimer's Society.
+Here he shares how it all started.

 How did you start working with Alzheimer’s Society?

 Well, it started when an article was written about me in 2017, called the Shining a light.